 Forex trading (FX) doesn't always go smoothly, and sometimes it can be frustrating.
-Some Forex traders can become greedy or fearful, and for this reason, they are often inclined to make bad decisions which can negatively affect their accounts.
-One way to avoid this issue would be to use an automated trading system.
-As the name implies, the system is based on preset rules, and automatically opens and closes trades.
+Some Forex traders can become greedy or fearful, and for this reason, they are often inclined to make bad decisions that can negatively affect their accounts.
+One way to avoid this issue would be to use an Expert Advisor, or EA.

-Additionally, every Expert Advisor is based on its design and preset rules, so EAs can differ in the rules they follow in order to trade.
-As with any automated software, they eliminate the chance of making emotional and irrational trading decisions, which commonly affects novices or inexperienced Forex traders.
-An Expert Advisor Forex follows a very strict and consecutive plan, deprived of any human intervention.
+Every Expert Advisor is based on preset rules, but EAs can differ in the rules they follow in order to trade.
+As with any automated software, they reduce the chance of making emotional and irrational trading decisions, which commonly affects novices or inexperienced Forex traders.
+A Forex Expert Advisor follows a very strict and consecutive plan, free from any human intervention.

-If we compare EAs with Forex robots, you may not notice any distinction.
-Nonetheless, Expert Advisors can be directly and quickly installed into your MetaTrader 4 trading platform, and you don't need any special technical knowledge to do that.
-Before describing the functions of Forex trading Expert Advisors, we would like to outline the four kinds of Expert Advisors you may encounter:
+Before describing the functions of Forex Expert Advisors, we would like to outline the four kinds of Expert Advisors you may encounter:

 - The News Expert Advisor - as the name implies, the main purpose is to take advantage of various news events and big price moves that can take place during big news releases.